OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

     ![The Add from File option is selected in the Custom add-ins section.](../images/outlook-sideload-custom-add-in-mac.png)

+1. Locate the manifest file for your custom add-in and install it.
+Accept all prompts during the installation.

 ---

 ## Remove a sideloaded add-in

-On all versions of Outlook, the key to removing a sideloaded add-in is the **My Add-ins** dialog, which lists your installed add-ins.
-To access the **My Add-ins** dialog on your Outlook client, use the last steps listed for [manual sideloading](#sideload-manually) in the previous section of this article.
+On all versions of Outlook, the key to removing a sideloaded add-in is the **Add-Ins for Outlook** dialog, which lists your installed add-ins.
+To access the dialog on your Outlook client, use the steps listed for [manual sideloading](#sideload-manually) in the previous section of this article.

-To remove a sideloaded add-in from Outlook, in the **My Add-ins** dialog, navigate to the **Custom add-ins** section.
+To remove a sideloaded add-in from Outlook, in the **Add-Ins for Outlook** dialog, navigate to the **Custom add-ins** section.
 Choose the ellipsis (`...`) for the add-in, then choose **Remove**.

 ## See also